Best Places to Retire in Asia in 2025

 While you’ll have to show proof of financial stability, the income requirements are quite low.
 You must meet only one of the following requirements to qualify:

-There are other requirements such as a police check and proof of health insurance, but the visa is valid for one year, with the possibility of renewal.
+Other requirements include a police check and proof of health insurance, but the visa is valid for one year and can be renewed.

-For those looking to put down more established roots in Thailand, the Thai Elite Visa offers the potential to stay in the country for up to 20 years.
+For those looking to put down more established roots in Thailand, the Thai Elite Visa offers the potential to stay for up to 20 years.

-As indicated above, until the beginning of January 2024 taxes were levied only on income earned within Thailand, which benefitted retirees with foreign income sources.
-However, now, you can expect to pay taxes on your worldwide income, which stings (just a bit).
+As indicated above, until the beginning of January 2024, taxes were levied only on income earned within Thailand, which benefited retirees with foreign income sources.
+However, now, you can expect to pay taxes on your worldwide income.

-With the proper planning and the help of the Nomad Capitalist team, however, Thailand could still qualify as a tax-friendly country.
+However, with proper planning and the help of the Nomad Capitalist team, Thailand could still qualify as a tax-friendly country.

 Vietnam